 The Creative Courage Cohort for Faculty

-The Creative Courage Cohort is a year-long program that offers a cohort of faculty members opportunities to explore options for incorporating creative thinking and problem-solving activities that develop students’ creative confidence into their courses.
+The Creative Courage Cohort is a year-long program that offers a group of faculty members opportunities to explore options for incorporating creative thinking and problem-solving exercises that develop students’ creative confidence into their courses.
 This experience will especially benefit those who wish to align new or existing courses with the Creative Process general education requirement.

-The experience begins with a two-day immersion session in August that engages participants in various approaches, which cultivate creative thinking, including instruction in creative problem-solving methodologies and guidance in developing a creative classroom setting.
-The final 90 minutes includes reflection and workshop time at SunWater Spa immersing ourselves in the spaciousness of conversations in the cloud room or while in their mineral rich cedar tubs.
-We ask that participants commit to being at both full days of the immersion from 9:30 a.m-3:00 p.m., including lunch.
-For AY 25-26, the dates are Aug.
-11-12.
+The experience begins with a two-day immersion in mid-August that engages participants in various approaches, which cultivate creative thinking, including instruction in creative problem-solving methodologies and guidance in developing a creative classroom setting.
+We ask that participants commit to being at both days of the immersion.
+For academic year 26-27, the immersion dates are Thursday, August 13 and Friday, August 14, 2026.

-After the immersion session, participants come together as a cohort for additional workshops, discussions, and activities.
-Meetings will occur on Thursdays in week 3 in blocks 1-3 and 5-6.
-In block 7, we will meet for reflections and celebration.
-Throughout the program, faculty have access to support from Creativity & Innovation staff to integrate creativity-building and creative problem-solving activities into their courses.
-Support includes syllabus development assistance, as well as guidance and feedback as faculty members develop and practice creativity-related pedagogies that meet their courses’ specific learning goals.
+After the immersion, participants come together as a cohort for additional workshops, discussions, and exercises.
+Workshops are held on the third Thursday in Blocks 1-3 and 5-7.
+Throughout the program, faculty have access to support from Creativity & Innovation staff to integrate creativity-building and creative problem-solving exercises into their courses, departments, or other work.
+Support includes syllabus and assignment development assistance, as well as guidance and feedback as faculty members develop and practice creativity-related pedagogies that meet their specific goals.

 Philosophy